isomerpages/mlaw-psy/pages/Apply for Appointment.md

 <li>
 <p>We <strong><u>strongly encourage</u></strong> all interested applicants
 to <strong>submit your application as early as possible </strong>and <strong>between 1 January 2026 and 31 January 2026</strong>.
-Submitting your application early will facilitate timely review and appointment to the Panel.</p>
+Submitting your application early will help to</p>
 </li>
 </ul>
 <h4><strong>(d) After your application is processed</strong></h4>